jaydenaung/aws-cloudwatch-proxy-instance-for-cloudguard/README.md

 ### 2. Uploading logs to S3 directly from Check Point Management Server using curl

 > Note: This is still work in progress although the script will work in most cases.

+If you want to upload the log files directly from Check Point management server, you will first need to attach an S3 policy to management server's role so that it can upload the file to S3 bucket.

 Download [curl-to-s3.sh](curl-to-s3.sh) from this repository, and edit it to suit your requirements.
 And place the script in a directory *e.g. /home/admin/cloudwatch/curl-to-s3.sh)